 Use these techniques to build your own prospect database:

-1) The old-fashioned cold call is a surefire way to build a database of customers and potential leads.
+The old-fashioned cold call is a surefire way to build a database of customers and potential leads.
 But don’t stop there.
-Remember that every time a person on your staff comes in contact with a prospect, their information should be added to your database
+Remember that every time a person on your staff comes in contact with a prospect, their information should be added to your database.

-2) Join prominent community organizations: Chambers of Commerce, convention and visitors bureaus and charitable groups.
+Join prominent community organizations: Chambers of Commerce, Convention and Visitors' Bureaus, and charitable groups.
 Participate in community events where you can reach your target market.

-3) Cross-pollinate with businesses that target similar markets.
-For example, a hair salon and a clothing boutique or an accounting firm and law firm.
+Cross-pollinate with businesses that target similar markets.
+For example, a hair salon and a clothing boutique, or an accounting firm and law firm.
 Share lists, swap brochures and promotional materials, offer discounts to each other’s customers, or co-sponsor events such as an educational seminar for clients of both businesses.

-6. Collect business cards everywhere you go, with new people you meet, make sure you gather their contact information and qualify what level of a lead that they are for you.
+Collect business cards from new people you meet, make sure you gather their contact information, and qualify what level of a lead that they are for you.